Skip to main content

 Scoping and financing

-First meeting to clarify your real budget: borrowing capacity, down payment, ancillary fees.
-If you have not seen a broker yet, we refer you to a partner who will issue a financing certificate useful to reassure sellers.
+A first meeting to pin down your true budget: borrowing capacity, deposit and the costs around it.
+If you have not yet seen a broker, we put you in touch with a partner who will issue an agreement in principle, useful for reassuring sellers.

 2. 02

-With a first-time buyer, the brief is broader: we test several hypotheses (1 or 2 bedrooms, balcony or courtyard, metro or RER), we compare possible districts within budget, and we land on 3 or 4 precise targets.
+For a first-time buyer, the brief is necessarily broader: we test several scenarios (one or two bedrooms, a balcony or a courtyard, métro or RER), compare the arrondissements within reach of your budget, and land on three or four precise targets.

 3. 03